How To Check Your Driving Record (MVR Report Full Guide for 2023 Laws)

 Some violations may be removed from your MVR after a certain period of time.
 However, this depends on the state and the type of violation.
 For example, in California, a DUI generally stays on your MVR for 13 years.

-How is a Motor Vehicle Report Used?
+How Is a Motor Vehicle Report Used?

 An MVR could be used as part of a background check.
 For instance, a protective parent could have a background check conducted to check the MVR of his child’s friends or the friends’ parents.
 A parent may want to know that his child is not riding in a vehicle with an unsafe driver.